-Crewing aboard Hjalmar Bjorge for 2017 will see Mark Henrys at the helm for the 22nd consecutive season.
-Mark’s wife Anna White will be crewing, with Craig Robinson, Tiree Withers, Eszter Domina and Michelle Baron (once she’s out of the office) also helping out.
-Our chefs for the season will be Steve Milne, Mark Brading, Lynda Fielden and Karen Aspen.
+Crewing aboard Hjalmar Bjorge for 2018 will see Mark Henrys at the helm for the 23rd consecutive season.
+Assisting Mark will be his wife Anna White.
 Hjalmar Bjorge will be alternatively skippered by Tim Wear.
-Tim will be aboard a Northern Light vessel for his 11th consecutive season.
-Zuza will be skippered by Tom Bastable, with Sarah Kirk as cook/mate
+Tim will be aboard a Northern Light vessel for his 12th consecutive season.

 All Northern Light crew hold or are working toward STCW95 qualifications, further blog details on all our team follows;

 Tim Wear started sailing at the tender age of seven and has over 31 years experience of sailing on the West coast of Scotland alone.
 Based on the Isle of Skye he has worked as a fisherman, yacht skipper and ran his own charter boat for seven years.
 Since 2004 he has been working in the Mediterranean but is returning to the West Coast because the sailing and anchorages are better.
 Well, that’s his view and he’s sticking to it!
 Tim has qualifications coming out of his ears and is a friendly guy who always appears calm and relaxed – ideal when the vagaries of Scotland’s ever-changing weather is dictating what you can and cannot do!!!